rubocode/wfs/introduction/index.md

 > Data structures, not algorithms, are central to programming.
 > **Rob Pike**

-Here we take the perspective that any given system system is a cluster of intelligence that can be meaningfully sliced into smaller clusters of intelligence (**IC**s &#x1F609;).
+Here we take the perspective that any given system is a cluster of intelligence that can be meaningfully sliced into smaller clusters of intelligence (**IC**s &#x1F609;).
 It helps if you have already had a look at [cdi&trade;](/cdi).

 We also take the perspective that both data and algorithms are